 Adjusted Operating Expenses.
 Management utilizes adjusted operating expenses in order to facilitate a comparison of approximate cash costs to cash collections for our portfolio purchasing and recovery business.
-Adjusted operating expenses for our portfolio purchasing and recovery business are calculated by starting with GAAP total operating expenses and backing out stock-based compensation expense, operating expenses related to non-portfolio purchasing and recovery business, one-time charges, and acquisition and integration related operating expenses.
-Operating expenses related to non-portfolio purchasing and recovery business include operating expenses from our tax lien business and other non-reportable operating expenses related to our portfolio purchasing and recovery business.
+Adjusted operating expenses for our portfolio purchasing and recovery business are calculated by starting with GAAP total operating expenses and backing out stock-based compensation expense, operating expenses related to non-portfolio purchasing and recovery business, one-time charges, and acquisition, integration and restructuring related operating expenses.
+Operating expenses related to non-portfolio purchasing and recovery business include operating expenses from our tax lien business and other non-reportable operating segments, as well as corporate overhead not related to our portfolio purchasing and recovery business.
 Adjusted operating expenses related to our portfolio purchasing and recovery business for the periods presented are as follows (in thousands):

-Year Ended December 31, 2014 2013 2012 GAAP total operating expenses, as reported \$ 753,345 \$ 575,005 \$ 401,696 Adjustments: Stock-based compensation expense (17,181) (12,649) (8,794) Operating expenses related to non-portfolio purchasing and recovery business (97,165) (36,511) (9,291) Acquisition and integration related expenses (19,299) (25,691) (4,263) Adjusted operating expenses \$ 619,700 \$ 500,154 \$ 379,348
+Year Ended December 31, 2015 2014 2013 GAAP total operating expenses, as reported \$ 916,270 \$ 753,345 \$ 575,005 Adjustments: Stock-based compensation expense (22,008) (17,181) (12,649) Operating expenses related to non-portfolio purchasing and recovery business (157,080) (97,165) (36,511) Acquisition, integration and restructuring related operating expenses (15,553) (19,299) (25,691) Operating expenses related to CFPB / regulatory one-time charges (54,697) Adjusted operating expenses related to portfolio purchasing and recovery business \$ 666,932 \$ 619,700 \$ 500,154